kinvolk/coding-game-service/docs/timeline.md

     chat::meme::intro::choice_see_cool::challenge

         This event is also fired (again) when the user presses the "Go away" button.
+It causes a chat bubble with the choice to be shown again.

     chat::meme::intro::choice_see_cool::challenge::response (case 2)

         This event is not listed in `timeline.json` but occurs when the user presses the "Sure why not" button.

+    chat::meme::intro::choice_see_cool::comment_here_goes

+        This event causes a chat bubble to appear with "Okay, here goes".

     artifact::intro::choice_see_cool